 PhD in Holistic Health and Medicine: Degree Info for Doctoral Students

-Coursework in this program includes the comprehensive study of physical and emotional health through non-traditional healing and wellness methods.
+Coursework in a Ph.D. program in mind-body medicine includes the comprehensive study of physical and emotional health through non-traditional healing and wellness methods.
 Typical courses in this program include:

 - Massage therapist